jdscdev/line-server-rails/README.md

 ## Design Patterns / Architecture

-- Dependency injection for file path
+- Dependency injection for file path and for LineIndex instance
 - In-memory indexing
 - Separation of concerns: controller vs model
 - No use of database (as requested)